Regis7/Supper-Tic-Tac-Toe-Game/README.md

 An interesting variation of the classic game tic-tac-toe is known as super, strategic, or meta tic-tac-toe.
-In this "upscaled" version, each tic-tac-toe board serves as a square in a larger tic-tac-toe board.
+In this "upscaled" version, each tic-tac-toe the board serves as a square in a larger tic-tac-toe board.
 When a player, say X, wins a full "small" board, this player gets to play the corresponding square in the "larger" board.
 Consider Figure 2a and let us refer to the large 3x3 grid as a "large" board and each of the 9 individual 3x3 grids as the "small"